alihussain03/Software-Design-And-Architecture-Specialization/DesignPatterns/README.md

         - Creator (Factory Class) – Declares a method to return objects of type Product.
         - Concrete Creator(s) – Implement the factory method to create specific products.
 - **Abstract Factory Pattern**
-    - The Abstract Factory pattern is a Creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+    - The Abstract Factory Method Pattern provides an interface for creating families of related or dependent objects without specifying their concrete classes.
+It involves multiple factory methods, each responsible for creating different types of related products, ensuring consistency across families of objects.
+The Abstract Factory pattern is a Creational design pattern that provides an interface for creating families of related or dependent objects without specifying their concrete classes.
 It is a super-factory that creates other factories.
 The Abstract Factory pattern is also known as the Kit pattern.
     - Abstract Factory pattern structure